Looking for things to do in Oklahoma City? Here's how to spend 48 hours in Oklahoma City!

 Our last stop of the night was dinner at The Wedge.
 It was delish, although I totally forgot to take a pic of my pizza until there were only two slices left ... oops!

-48 Hours in Oklahoma City / DAY 2: Bricktown, Myriad Botanical Gardens, Downtown, Deep Deuce, Tatertots, and Uptown / The Paseo!
+DAY 2: Bricktown, Botanical Gardens, Downtown, Tatertots, and more!

 I didn't put much planning into this quick trip, but I still knew I'd find plenty of things to do in Oklahoma City once I got there.
 My plan for day two was to explore Bricktown, Downtown, and Deep Deuce, and then meet Joel for a late lunch.